brkdnmz/inzva-testcase-generator/README.md

 ### `playgroung.ipynb`

-I added it just for you to see how utility generator functions inside `generator_util.py` works.
+I added it just for you to see how utility generator functions inside `generator_util.py` work.